pirsch-analytics/blog/ab-testing.md

 }
 ```

-`initABTesting` and `getVariant` are defined in `analytics/ab-testing.ts`. `initABTesting` will check for the cookie and create a new one and send the Pirsch event if required. `getVariant` simply returns the variant for a key from the cookie.
+`initABTesting` and `getVariant` are defined in `analytics/ab-testing.ts`. `initABTesting` will check for the cookie, create a new one, and send the Pirsch event if required. `getVariant` simply returns the variant for a key from the cookie.
 They are then made available by setting context variables (`ctx.state.selectionVariant` and `ctx.state.orderVariant`).

 ```ts
 export function initABTesting(